Skip to content

 Option A: Build on Native Hardware

-Build on each target platform:
+Build on each target platform using the recommended build mode:

 # On Windows